 To further improve my skill, I then volunteered to play the piano in my church’s worship band.
 Here, instead of a soloist, I became a part of a band where I learned music collaboration by being able to adjust my tempo with the band so that the music sounded harmonious.
 Moreover, this experience enables me to develop my perfect pitch as well as expand my piano genres from classical to gospel and jazz.

 My motivation to help my parents sway away their work stress has become very meaningful to my life so far.
 Not only was I able to see the happy faces of my parents as they listened to my piano, but I was also able to continue to improve my skills as both a soloist and accompanist.
-Had my parents not enrolled me to my first piano lessons, I wouldn't have the harmonious life that I have now.
+Had my parents not enrolled me to my first piano lessons, I wouldn't be having the harmonious life that I have now.

 Hi Darren,